 - UCL Discovery

 Radical Americas operates double blind peer review, where both the reviewers and authors are anonymised during review.
 Authors should submit an anonymous version of the manuscript, stripped of all identifying references to the author(s) for peer review.

 Further information regarding peer review can be found in our editorial policy.

 Article publication charges (APC)

-UCL Press journals do not charge an Article-Processing Charge (APC).
-Radical Americas authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+Radical Americas authors will not be required to make an APC payment for submission or publication of their article.